Committee on Ethics and Professional Conduct

 I. Purpose

-The Committee on Ethics and Professional Conduct addresses issues related to ethical and professional conduct within the archival profession.
-CEPC facilitates, as needed, the creation and promotion of education and outreach resources relating to the Code of Ethics for Archivists and the Core Values of Archivists statement and periodically reviews each document for currency.
+The Committee on Ethics and Professional Conduct (CEPC) advocates for and addresses issues related to ethical and professional conduct within the archival profession.
+CEPC supports and promotes the creation of education and outreach resources and programing relating to the Code of Ethics for Archivists and the Core Values of Archivists statement and periodically reviews each document for currency.

 II.
 Committee Selection, Size, and Length of Terms

-The Committee on Ethics and Professional Conduct consists of six members appointed by the SAA vice president for staggered three-year terms.
-In consultation with the senior co-chair, the SAA vice president appoints a junior co-chair from among the rising second-year committee members each year for a two-year term, so that the terms of the two co-chairs are staggered.
+The CEPC consists of six members appointed by the SAA vice president for staggered three-year terms.
+Typically, two members are appointed annually.
+Two of the six members serve as co-chairs during their last two years on the committee.
+In consultation with the co-chairs, the SAA vice president appoints a junior co-chair from among the rising second-year committee members each year for a two-year term, so that the terms of the two co-chairs are staggered.
+Additionally, an Early-Career member will serve a one-year term.
+The co-chairs work with SAA personnel to select this member from the applicants.

 III.
 Duties and Responsibilities